 So far, having to carry the allen wrench has not proven to be an issue, so I can live with it, and the screw hasn’t loosened up on me yet.
 Plus, the ratchet binding may be strong enough to hold the crampon in place even if the screw were to come loose.
 It’s just an minor inconvenience on an otherwise awesome product.The problem with the Crampon Pro is that you need an small allen wrench to make this length adjustment, and you really need to carry it with you in your emergency gear repair kit.
 I have a half dozen other crampons that have completely self contained length adjustment systems that don’t require tools, so I find it odd the that the Trail Crampon Pro is different.
 This is a solved problem.

 The crampon teeth are made of steel for better wear and they feel more like mountaineering crampons than microspikes when worn.
 Similarly, the crampons are right and left foot specific, unlike Microspikes which are not.

 For me, the biggest benefit of this product is that I get to wear a substantially lighter weight winter boot or trail runners with the Hillsound Trail Crampon Pros on higher peaks than I’d ever venture on in my microspikes, and I can leave my heavyweight mountaineering boots and massive crampons at home.
 The ratchet binding is also very slick and much easier to adjust than a strap-based binding, making this product a real breakthrough in my opinion.

-Disclosure: Hillsound provided sectionhiker.com with a complementary pair of Trail Crampon Pros.
+Disclosure: Hillsound provided sectionhiker.com with a sample pair of Trail Crampon Pros for this review.